 If you want to get better at anything, you need to keep learning.
 If you’re part of a sales team, you could try looking at sales training courses in order to keep learning how to sell to the best of your ability.
 Alternatively, Troy West suggests surrounding yourself with smart people.
 Sam Mikhail emphasizes becoming an expert at the products you offer, continue to strive for better results, and look for ways to anticipate and adapt to change.
 If you have spare time, you could use this time to learn more too.
 We can never know too much, plus, learning aspects like the attribution model from companies such as Salesforce for marketing and digital marketing as a whole can take some time.
 If you are serious about increasing sales, then the more you know, the better it will be for your business and its future.

-To be successful and stay relevant in this business, you have to be innovative, advises Tony Wilson, ORG Corp.
+To be successful and stay relevant in the business world, you have to be innovative, advises Tony Wilson, ORG Corp.
 Be willing to try new ideas and build and maintain strong relationships.
-Strive every day to add value to every producer or client you serve.
+Participate in exhibits and trade shows happening around you with your company’s custom exhibit (click here for more custom exhibits options).
+They can be a great place to teach people about your product, as well as to meet new people who are in the same field.
+It is important to strive every day to add value to every producer or client you serve.

 Dan Valentine, Life Brokers, explains that after owning several businesses he’s found that having great partners and employees is the secret to success.
 “We are all coworkers; everyone’s ideas matter.”